SaraDeutsch/Weather-Application/README.md

 After the "Find" button, located underneath the textboxes, is pressed, the "main weather forecast" followed by its description is displayed: under that the appropriate image, and under the image, the temperature in degrees Fareheit is displayed.

 ### __Usage__
-To use it, open the webpage and enter the city, state (if there is no state, ie- it is in a country that doesn't have states, re-enter the city in the state's place).
+To use it, open the webpage and enter the city, state (if there is no state, ie- it is in a country that doesn't have states, re-enter the city in the state's place), and country.
 Press the "find" button, and the weather forecast, with a picture and description should appear.

 ### __Questions__
 - Find me on [Github](https://github.com/SaraDeutsch)!
--
 - For further information or questions, email me at sarasue613@gmail.com